HASE-workshop/HASE-workshop.github.io/README.md

 Our goal for HASE is to bring together the best implementers and verification experts from open source, industry, and academia, introduce them and their projects to each other, and develop collaborations to produce verified, trustworthy systems code (we do not, however, want to nail down exactly what is meant by “systems code”).

 Its first meeting will be on Saturday 12 and Sunday 13 January 2019 with an optional Hack Day on Monday 14 January 2019.
-The venue is the [X](https://x.company/) (previously called Google[x]) in Mountain View, California, USA.
+The venue is the [X](https://x.company/) (previously called Google[x]) campus in Mountain View, California, USA.
 On the Saturday and Sunday we will start at 10AM and end at 6PM.
 On the Monday Hack Day we will begin at 9AM and end at 3PM.

 It is co-located with the [Real World Crypto](https://rwc.iacr.org/) conference, taking the place of [HACS](HACS-workshop.github.io), which is not being run in 2019.